go-acme/lego/README.md

    --server, -s "https://acme-v01.api.letsencrypt.org/directory"	CA hostname (and optionally :port).
 The server certificate must be trusted in order to avoid further modifications to the client.
    --email, -m 								Email used for registration and recovery contact.
    --rsa-key-size, -B "2048"						Size of the RSA key.
-   --path "${CWD}"	Directory to use for storing the data --exclude, -x [--exclude option --exclude option]			Explicitly disallow solvers by name from being used.
+   --path "${CWD}/.lego"	Directory to use for storing the data --exclude, -x [--exclude option --exclude option]			Explicitly disallow solvers by name from being used.
 Solvers: "http-01", "tls-sni-01".
-   --httpPort 								Set the port to use for HTTP based challenges to listen on.
+   --http 								Set the port and interface to use for HTTP based challenges to listen on.
+Supported: interface:port or :port.
-   --tlsPort 								Set the port to use for TLS based challenges to listen on.
+   --tls 								Set the port and interface to use for TLS based challenges to listen on.
+Supported: interface:port or :port.
    --help, -h								show help
    --version, -v							print the version